Frequently Asked Questions

 The templates are a collection of procurement best practice guides and recommendations that service providers can use to specify required business processes and information models.
 TM Forum members can download the templates here.

-What is the difference between a Product and Solution assessment?
+What is the difference between a Product, Solution, Design or Implementation assessment?

 Both the product and solution assessments are focused on verifying conformance of the processes and interfaces a supplier has built into their commercial offering.
 Products must be packaged, off-the-shelf and orderable.